yegory/WorkoutApp/README.md

 kg on a bench press at 75 kg bodyweight (according to https://strengthlevel.com/strength-standards/bench-press/kg, this bench press implies that I achieved advanced mark at that point in time - which made me stronger than 80% of lifters).

->Either way, I decided to make this app because:
+> Either way, I decided to make this app because:
 >1.
 I have some experience in this area; and
 >2.
 It seems like a challenging project from which I can learn a lot because in terms of programming as well as facilitating my understanding of a good gym program (because, to be real, I will get back on the gym grind eventually, and who knows, maybe this program could actually help me plan my workout).

 ---

+# User Stories

-## A subtitle
+## First phase

-A *bulleted* list:
-- item 1
-- item 2
-- item 3

-An example of text with **bold** and *italic* fonts.
-Note that the IntelliJ markdown previewer doesn't seem to render the bold and italic fonts correctly but they will appear correctly on GitHub.
+Here is a list of the goals of my app for the first phase:

+- As a user, I want to be able to **view the list of exercises**
+- As a user, I want to be able to **read the descriptions of all existing exercises**
+- As a user, I want to be able to **add an exercise** to my current list of exercises
+- As a user, I want to be able to **delete an exercise** from the current list of exercises
+- As a user, I want to be able to **favorite an exercise** and **give a rating** it based on some criteria
+- As a user, I want to be able to create a list of exercises (call it a **routine**) and **give the routine a name** e.g. "Shoulder Workout 25 min"
+- As a user, I want to be able to **edit existing exercises and routines**.